JestVA/JestVA/README.md

 # Dorin Dumitrascuta

-## Lead Frontend Engineer | Data Visualization Enthusiast | AI and Algorithm Innovator
+## Lead Senior Frontend Engineer | Data Visualization Enthusiast | AI and Algorithm Innovator

 Hello there!
 I'm Dorin, a driven frontend engineer with a deep passion for creating engaging, data-driven user experiences.
 My journey in tech has spanned various roles, from engineering to digital project management, always with a focus on pushing the envelope in frontend development and data visualization.